10 Key Sustainability Challenges to Tackle

 Ensuring access to nutritious food for all, promoting sustainable agriculture practices, and addressing food waste and loss are critical to global food security.

 Support for sustainable agriculture practices such as agroforestry, organic farming, and conservation agriculture is growing.
-These can help us to advance both food security and environmental protection in 2025.
+These can help us to advance both food security and environmental protection.

 8. Waste Management and Circular Economy